 Visibility trends analyses in this document used USEPA recommended metrics in the December 2018 guidance (USEPA 2018) at IMPROVE (Interagency Monitoring of Protected Visual Environments) monitoring sites at federal Class I areas in and adjacent to the MANEVU region that are subject to USEPA's RHR.
 Visibility trends analyses were also calculated for IMPROVE Protocol monitoring sites in and adjacent to the MANEVU region.
-For visibility trends at IMPROVE Protocol monitoring sites, October 2023 data downloaded from the FED website were used.
+For visibility trends at IMPROVE Protocol monitoring sites, December 2022 data downloaded from the FED website were used.

-This technical document provides an analysis of visibility data collected at the IMPROVE monitoring sites, starting in the baseline period of 2000-2004 through 2018-2022, the most recent five-year period with available data.
+This technical document provides an analysis of visibility data collected at the IMPROVE monitoring sites, starting in the baseline period of 2000-2004 through 2017-2021, the most recent five-year period with available data.
 The results of this analysis show the following:

-- There continue to be definite downward trends in overall haze levels at all Class I areas in and adjacent to the MANEVU region and at IMPROVE Protocol monitoring sites. - Based on rolling five-year averages demonstrating progress since the 2000-2004 baseline period, all MANEVU and nearby Class I area visibility conditions are currently better than the 2028 uniform rate of progress (URP) visibility condition for the 20 percent most impaired visibility days and below baseline conditions for the 20 percent clearest days. - Modeled 2028 reasonable progress goals (RPGs) have already been achieved during the 2018-2022 data period at all Class I areas in the MANEVU region except for Acadia National Park.
-Further progress is needed to achieve modeled 2028 RPGs at Acadia and nearby Class I areas in Virginia and West Virginia. - Trends are mainly driven by large reductions in sulfate light extinction. - Levels of organic carbon mass (OCM) and light absorbing carbon (LAC) appear to be approaching natural background levels at most of the MANEVU Class I areas. - The percent contribution of nitrate light extinction has been significantly increasing at some of the MANEVU Class I areas due to lower sulfate contributions. - The decrease in sulfate has resulted in more winter days and fewer summer days in the mix of 20 percent most impaired days because the nitrates that have replaced sulfates are more stable in winter.
+- There continue to be definite downward trends in overall haze levels at all Class I areas in and adjacent to the MANEVU region and at IMPROVE Protocol monitoring sites. - Based on rolling five-year averages demonstrating progress since the 2000-2004 baseline period, all MANEVU and nearby Class I area visibility conditions are currently better than the 2028 uniform rate of progress (URP) visibility condition for the 20 percent most impaired visibility days and below baseline conditions for the 20 percent clearest days. - Modeled 2028 reasonable progress goals (RPGs) have already been achieved during the 2017-2021 data period at all Class I areas in the MANEVU region except for Acadia National Park.
+Further progress is needed to achieve modeled 2028 RPGs at Acadia National Park and nearby Class I areas in Virginia and West Virginia. - Trends are mainly driven by large reductions in sulfate light extinction. - Levels of organic carbon mass (OCM) and light absorbing carbon (LAC) appear to be approaching natural background levels at most of the MANEVU Class I areas. - The percent contribution of nitrate light extinction has been significantly increasing at some of the MANEVU Class I areas not just due to lower sulfate contributions but due to more winter days and fewer summer days in the mix of 20 percent most impaired days.

-1. Introduction
+1. INTRODUCTION